Link prospecting is the act of finding relevant websites and people to reach out to. It's hands down the most important facet of link building.

 Those in related niches: Websites that publish content about fashion, travel, and luxury living.

-Those in the wider niche: Websites that publish general lifestyle content.
+Those in the wider niche: Websites that publish e-commerce or general lifestyle content.

 You just need to think about topics in the above categories that are related to your website.
 You can then make a list of the potential niches to target.